 "You can lie next to him if you want," Emily offered.
 She was calm, amazingly, looking at Henry's lifeless body on the gurney.
 "Go ahead, it won't bother me at all."

 I climbed up onto the narrow gurney and lay down next to him.
-He would have wanted me to note every detail for him—the way his chest was still warm, while his arms were already stiff and cold and his fingers were curled and blue.
+He would have wanted me to note every detail for him in my grief — the way his chest was still warm, while his arms were already stiff and cold, and his fingers were curled and blue.
 He had a bruise on the left side of his face.
 It was comforting to rest there with my arm around him, touching him in a familiar way, relieved still to have a companion, even a quiet one.

 Two nurses came in.
 "You should go home now and get some rest," one said.
 She put her hand on my shoulder, squeezed me gently.

 Emily took my arm and we walked down the fluorescent-lit corridors and stepped out into the twilight, a remarkable sky of inky blue with low hanging clouds.
 A flock of black birds rushed up into the sky, their wings moved in unison, a tragic banner.